Norbu-Jamling/Neural-Network-from-scratch/README.md

 # Neural-Network-from-scratch
 MNIST digit classification made using NN from ground up
 <br>
-numpy,pandas and matplotlib used
+Numpy, Pandas and matplotlib used
 <br>
-notable credits to : Samson Zhang
+Notable credits to : Samson Zhang